Meet Me in the Middle

 Marriage offers opportunities of sharing and growth, that no other human relationship can equal.
 It is a physical, emotional, and spiritual joining that is promised for a lifetime.
 It is something beyond the initial excitement and romance of your relationship.
 It is caring as much about the wellbeing and happiness of your partner, as that of your own.

 Every great couple has a defining moment that shifts the relationship from ‘like’ to ‘love’.
-For these two, that moment came when [insert your own words]
+For these two, that moment came when…

 Readings

-A family member/friend or I (your celebrant) can read.
+• a family member/friend or I (your celebrant) can read

-You may like to choose an alternative reading from the Planning Portal or provide one of your own choosing.
+• You may like to choose an alternative reading from the Planning Portal or provide one of your own choosing

 “Like a river” By Whitney Hanson